Lucas-Tito/AluguelVeiculos/README.md

 </p>

 # Veihicle Rent   (README STILL IN CONSTRUCTION)
 ### This is a software made using Object-Oriented Programming on Java.
-The idea is to Foi idealizada para alugar veículos mantendo registros das datas de retirada/saída e também das transações.
+The idea is to rent vehicles keeping track of pick-up/departure dates, and also the transactions.

 <br><br><br>
 ### Features